 Uncovering Hidden Motivations

 A manufacturing plant contacted me with concerns about their safety observation process.
 Despite meeting the required level of observation activity, there was no improvement in safety performance.
 Digging deeper, I discovered an unexpected motivation behind the employees' behavior.
 During conversations, it came to light that completed observation forms were being traded like baseball cards, with the observer's name left blank.
 Initially, the process had provided a sense of empowerment, but nothing was done with the collected information.
 The consultant had missed a crucial aspect of the process.

 The Impact of Motivation on Behavior

-As time went on, employees began questioning if their observations were even being reviewed.
+As time passed, employees began questioning whether their observations were being reviewed.
 Some started using the names of Disney characters instead of their own on the forms, but no action was taken.
-It became evident that this was a safety black hole, leading to a decline in activity.
-Upon investigating, site leaders discovered the fake names and issued an edict: all employees must complete observations and submit them to their supervisors, with disciplinary action for any fictitious names.
-Unfortunately, this approach further reinforced a culture of fear and compliance, where the only focus was on the number of completed observations.
+Evidently, this was a safety black hole, leading to a decline in activity.
+Upon investigating, site leaders discovered the fake names and issued a proclamation: all employees must complete observations and submit them to their supervisors, with disciplinary action for any fictitious names.
+Unfortunately, this approach further reinforced a culture of fear and compliance, with the only focus on the number of completed observations.
 When motivation revolves around avoiding punishment, it creates a culture of "have to" rather than "want to," hindering excellence.

 Influence and Motivation